-20 things I know about fat loss from 20+ years in the fitness industry
+20 things I know about fat loss from 25 years of personal training

-After plenty of trial and error and experience here is a summary of what I’ve come to know about fat loss after 20 years.
+After plenty of trial and error and experience here is a summary of what I’ve come to know about fat loss after 25 years of personal training.
 I hope it saves some wasted time and effort.

 1. People lie about what they eat.

 Studies have shown this, people kid both themselves and others.
 Often they have amnesia around the bad stuff they’ve eaten and delude themselves around volume of food.
 It is interesting how many personal training clients I’ve had over the years who have been so resistant around filling out a food diary, I suspect, deep down they don’t want to know the truth.
 You need to get structured and specific around what, how much and how often you eat to minimise the effects of self-deception.

 2. There is no such things as a fat burning zone.

 It is true that you burn a greater percentage of fat at lower intensity of cardiovascular exercise but at a higher intensity you burn a greater total amount of everything.
 The harder you go the more fat you burn even if it is at a lower percentage of what you burn.
 Simple.
 This is not to say that high intensity exercise is the answer for you, as there are many factors, but don’t kid yourself that you are burning more fat by going slow (although it may indeed allow you to go for longer which can be of benefit)